“For there is one God, and one mediator between God and men, a man, Christ Jesus.” (New World Translation – NWT)

 “One who interposes between two parties at variance to reconcile them; an intercessor; an intermediary agent, or go-between.”

 As a Jehovah’s Witness (JW) I always believed that Jesus was my Mediator, especially when I look at a definition like the one above.
 After all, when we pray in Jesus’ name, is that not recognizing Jesus as the Mediator or “go between” or perhaps “intercessor” between us and the Father?
 If you were to ask the average JW publisher the question, “Is Jesus your Mediator?”
 I feel very confident that the vast majority would emphatically say, YES!
 Even when I was serving as a ministerial servant (deacon), I was sure that Jesus was my Mediator.
-It was after I gave my first public talk (sermon) and said the closing prayer for the meeting that something was brought to my attention.
+It was while the Circuit Overseer was visiting that I was asked to say the closing prayer for the meeting, and it was at this point that something was brought to my attention.
 I closed the prayer with these words,

 “We pray in the name of your Son, our King and Mediator Jesus Christ, Amen.”